awsdocs/amazon-s3-userguide/doc_source/CostAllocTagging.md

 + To create tags in the console, see [Viewing the properties for an S3 bucket](view-bucket-properties.md)\.
 + To create tags using the Amazon S3 API, see [PUT Bucket tagging](https://docs.aws.amazon.com/AmazonS3/latest/API/RESTBucketPUTtagging.html) in the *Amazon Simple Storage Service API Reference*\.
 + To create tags using the AWS CLI, see [put\-bucket\-tagging](https://docs.aws.amazon.com/cli/latest/reference/s3api/put-bucket-tagging.html) in the AWS CLI Command Reference\.
-+ For more information about activating tags, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing and Cost Management User Guide*\.
++ For more information about activating tags, see [Using cost allocation tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-alloc-tags.html) in the *AWS Billing User Guide*\.

 **User\-defined cost allocation tags**
 A user\-defined cost allocation tag has the following components:
 + The tag key\.
 The tag key is the name of the tag\.
 For example, in the tag project/Trinity, project is the key\.
 The tag key is a case\-sensitive string that can contain 1 to 128 Unicode characters\.
 + The tag value\.
 The tag value is a required string\.
 For example, in the tag project/Trinity, Trinity is the value\.
 The tag value is a case\-sensitive string that can contain from 0 to 256 Unicode characters\.

-For details on the allowed characters for user\-defined tags and other restrictions, see [User\-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html) in the *AWS Billing and Cost Management User Guide*\.
-For more information about user\-defined tags, see [User\-Defined Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/custom-tags.html) in the *AWS Billing and Cost Management User Guide*\.
+For details on the allowed characters for user\-defined tags and other restrictions, see [User\-Defined Tag Restrictions](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/allocation-tag-restrictions.html) in the *AWS Billing User Guide*\.
+For more information about user\-defined tags, see [User\-Defined Cost Allocation Tags](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/custom-tags.html) in the *AWS Billing User Guide*\.

 **S3 bucket tags**
 Each S3 bucket has a tag set\.
 A *tag set* contains all of the tags that are assigned to that bucket\.
 A tag set can contain as many as 50 tags, or it can be empty\.
 Keys must be unique within a tag set, but values in a tag set don't have to be unique\.
 For example, you can have the same value in tag sets named project/Trinity and cost\-center/Trinity\.